- basic electronic and photonic components

-The INFOTECH Master Program was launched back in 1999.
-During 15 years of continuous operation the program has received thousands of applications for 80 seats/year and garnered around 600 graduates.
+The INFOTECH Master Program was launched in 1999.
+Since then the program has received thousands of applications and garnered around 1000 graduates.

-Over 80% of the graduates have achieved an overall average of their Master Degree examination of 'Good' or better.
+Over 80% of the graduates have achieved an overall average of 'Good' or better on their Master Degree examination.
 Many of our graduates continue their studies in doctoral degree programs (20% or more) or find employment in research and development (R&D), technical management or business sectors of industrial companies in Germany and around the globe.

-Today IEI offers more than 220 lecture courses for 2700 students taught by 31 professors and 270 scientific staff members.
+The faculty offers more than 220 lecture courses for approx. 3000 students taught by 50 professors and 270 scientific staff members.

-All lectures of the INFOTECH Curriculum are in English.
+All lectures of the INFOTECH Curriculum are held in English.
 Additional courses taught in German can be added.
-All courses are jointly attended by students from the INFOTECH Master Program and other, German language based, Master's Programs of IEI.
+All courses are jointly attended by students from the INFOTECH Master Program and other, German language based, Master's Programs.

 More information on the faculty, data and services can be found on the faculty information page.